-Below, you’ll see a heat map of Vancouver’s urban neighbourhoods.
+Below, you’ll see a heat map of Vancouver’s urban neighborhoods.
 We created this by filtering for these family-friendly qualities: quiet, parks, car-friendliness, elementary schools, high schools, and daycares.

-Then we ranked each neighbourhood by a composite score of all these factors.
+Then we ranked each neighborhood by a composite score of all these factors.

-Here’s our data-informed list of urban Vancouver’s most family-friendly neighbourhoods:
+Here’s our data-informed list of urban Vancouver’s most family-friendly neighborhoods.

 2) West Point Grey